Nematic-orbit coupling and nematic density waves in spin-1 condensates

-where $x$ ($z$) is the coordinate parallel (perpendicular) to the wire array.
-Depending on the parameters in the phase diagram of Fig.~\ref{fig:two} of the main text, one will also need an auxiliary {\em uniform} microwave field ${\bf B}_1^\prime \cos{\omega_c^\prime t}$ that creates a uniform quadratic shift $q_{M0}$ to adjust the offset $q$ that appears on the vertical axis.
+Numerical calculations using arrays of 201 wires confirm that for $z \geq d$ Eqns.\ (\ref{eq:field}) and (\ref{eq:field2}) are correct at the 1 \% level or better.
+Depending on the parameters in the phase diagram of Fig.~2 of the main text, one will also need an auxiliary {\em uniform} microwave field ${\bf B}_1^\prime \cos{\omega_c^\prime t}$ that creates a uniform quadratic shift $q_{M0}$ to adjust the offset $q$ that appears on the vertical axis.
 This field could be applied from the top of the structure.

-We diagonalize the Hamiltonian assuming that the microwave fields are small perturbations.
+Now that the field ${\bf B}_1$ has been defined, we can diagonalize the Hamiltonian assuming that the microwave fields are small perturbations to the DC field ${\bf B}_0$.
 In this limit the energy eigenvalues are labeled by the quantum numbers $F, m$ with $m = \{1, 0, \bar 1 \}$, but are dressed by the local magnetic field, resulting in adiabatic eigenstates.
 For these eigenstates the energy of state $F=1,m$ is given by~\cite{bloch-2006}